J-Ramalho/industRial/docs/9_twolevelDOEs.md

 69
 ```

 Note that a coefficient in a regression equation is the change in the response when the corresponding variable changes by +1.
 Special attention to the + and - needs to be taken with the R output.
-As A or B changes from its low level to its high level, the coded variable changes by 1 − (−1) = +2, so the change in the response is twice the regression coefficient.
+As A or B changes from its high level to its low level, the coded variable changes by 1 − (−1) = +2, so the change in the response from the min to the max is twice the regression coefficient.

 So the effects and interaction(s) from their minumum to their maximum correspond to  twice the values in the “Estimate” column.
 These regression coefficients are often called effects and interactions, even though they differ from the definitions used in the designs themeselves.